What You Need to Know in an Emergency

 It is also very important for emergency personnel to be told of any health problems or illnesses a child has had.
 For example, does your child have diabetes, a bleeding disorder, or asthma?
 These pre-existing conditions can have a huge effect on which tests and treatments are used in an emergency.

 Kids who have a chronic health problem or a known allergy should wear an identifying tag on a necklace or bracelet.
-This kind can help doctors who are providing emergency care, especially if a child suddenly becomes ill at childcare, school, or a friend's house.
+This can help doctors who are providing emergency care, especially if a child suddenly becomes ill at childcare, school, or a friend's house.

 Don't forget to include the dates of any surgeries your child has had — this can be important to the course of treatment in an emergency.

 Keeping a clear and up-to-date record of your kids' immunization history can help doctors do a better job of diagnosing a problem in an emergency.
-If the doctor suspects that a child has an infection, for example, it may save much time to know that the child has had a particular immunization.
+If the doctor suspects that a child has an infection, for example, it may save much time to know that the child has had a particular vaccine.

 The staff at your doctor's office can help you compile information on your kids' immunization status.